 The College has a comprehensive plan for evaluating, developing, and providing feedback to all employees.
 As a minimum, new faculty (one-three years) shall be evaluated one time a year.
 As a minimum, proven faculty shall be evaluated every three years.
 Also, each faculty shall develop or revise his or her professional development plan in conjunction with their scheduled evaluation.
 The schedule by which faculty are evaluated is updated in conjunction with Human Resources and kept in each of the appropriate Dean's office and VPI's office.
+Faculty may be evaluated more frequently on an as needed basis.
 The Faculty Evaluation Plan consists of the following four components: